ndrohith09/Electrical-Circuits/README.md

 # Electrical-Circuits
-These are simple electrical circuits.
+These are simple electrical circuits designed without programming.